EMPL POLICY ON PARENTAL RESPONSIBILITIES

-Children under 9 years of age in the library must be accompanied and supervised by a parent at all times.
+- Children 8 years and under must be accompanied and supervised by a parent, guardian, or responsible adult at all times.

-Children 9 to 14 years of age may use the library independently, but the parent is still responsible for the child's actions.
-Should the child use the library inappropriately, the library staff may require the parent to be present with his/her child.
+- Children 9 to 17 years of age may use the library independently, but the parent is still responsible for the child's actions.
+Should the child use the library inappropriately, the library staff may require the parent thereafter to be present with his/her child.

-Notwithstanding the above, should a child be found alone or waiting for transportation at the time of library closing, efforts will be made to contact the parents or legal guardian.
+- If the safety of a child is in doubt or if the child is found alone at the time of library closing, efforts will be made to contact the parents or legal guardian.
 Should appropriate arrangements not be possible, local police will be called in to handle the situation.

 - The library expects parents/guardians to keep children at home when sick in order to prevent spreading illness to other children.
 Staff will ask parents to remove sick children from library.